Article

 Submission process for payroll taxes

-- Payment Methods: Employers can pay via ACH debit or credit card.
-Those with hardship waivers may opt to mail their payments.
+- Payment Methods: Employers must pay via ACH debit or credit card.
+Those with hardship waivers may opt to mail their payments

 Paying your Texas workers’ compensation